Welcome to Lee Flying Association

-We are now seeing much of the work to date of the LFA,formal Daedalus stakeholders and local leaders coming to fruition.
+We are now seeing much of the work to date and vision of the LFA, formal Daedalus stakeholders and local leaders coming together and being implemented.
 The main runway has been resurfaced (Oct-Dec 2014) which enables both the airfield to gain a Civil Aviation Authority licence and businesses to have the confidence to make longer term investments such as new hangars and premises.
 Work will shortly commence creating new serviced plots around the north east aircraft apron where the first tranche of new hangars will be built, replacing those constructed in 1943 which were recently demolished (a sad but necessary part of the regeneration of the aerodrome and EZ).

 Key phases of the regeneration remain ahead and there will likely be further challenges to tackle.
 However both the direction and now the pace of change is extremely encouraging.
 Further work is underway to enable further aviation investment opportunities at Daedalus, opportunities for amenity use and, over time, access to the airfield for local people as is normal at other civilian aerodromes.

 The LFA also provides local, aerodrome and operational aviation knowledge to a range of Daedalus stakeholders and local organisations, including residents associations, clubs and societies.